hanfak/topics-to-learn/general-paradigms/architecture/checklist/architecture-setup-checklist.md

   - in memory db or test db on container
   - stubbed out apis or brokers
     - wiremock, trafficparrot
+- Unit tests
+  - social tests (start from use case)
+    - using fakes (which are tested)
+  - individual tests
+    - using mocks
 - Performance tests
   - SLAs
 - Stress tests